Deposit and withdrawal costs

 Credit card

-Your credit card provider may charge you a transaction fee and international processing fee.
+Your credit card provider may charge transaction and international processing fees.
 Please check with your credit card provider to determine the charges.

 Debit card

-It is possible that you may be charged a service fee by your bank when you are depositing funds by debit card to your OANDA account.
+Your bank may charge you a service fee when you use your debit card to deposit funds in your OANDA account.

 Internet banking transfer